chadpav/flutter_easy_cache/README.md

     await cache.removeValue(key: 'aKey');

-    // Or all values from the cache await cache.purge(); // Remove all values from the cache
+    // Or all values from the cache await cache.purge();

-    // Example of caching a model named Credentials into secure storage that has toDictionary and fromDictionary methods final creds = Credentials(email: email, password: password);
+    // Example of caching a model named Credentials into secure storage that has toDictionary() and fromDictionary() methods final creds = Credentials(email: 'email', password: 'password');
-    await _cacheService.addOrUpdate(
+    // this will store the value encrypted and protected by the device's security (biometrics, etc.) await _cacheService.addOrUpdate(
-      key: CacheKey.credentials.name,
+      key: 'CredentialsKey',
       value: creds.toDictionary(),
       policy: CachePolicy.secure,
     );